Master of Science In Biological Sciences

 - In 600-level courses, a grade of C is minimally acceptable, provided the student maintains a cumulative GPA of 3.00 (B) in all courses applicable to the graduate program.
 At least 21 credits must be taken at the graduate level (600) for any master’s degree, including thesis credits.
-For performance comparison only, in 600-level courses a grade of P (pass) is equivalent to a B or higher, but does not enter into the GPA calculation.
+For performance comparison only, in 600-level courses a grade of P (pass) is equivalent to a minimum grade of B, but does not enter into the GPA calculation.

 - Courses taken as credit by examination, or graded credit/no credit (CR/NC) do not count toward graduate program requirements.
 They may, however, be used to satisfy prerequisites or establish competency in a subject, allowing the advisor or committee to waive certain courses in an established program as long as the total credits in the program remain the same.